-The most popular motorcycle racing season in the world has revved into high gear, with nineteen exciting fixtures on this year’s MotoGP, Moto2 and Moto3 calendar – kicking off with the season-opener in Spain and ending with the closing event in Valencia in the same country.
+The most popular motorcycle racing season in the world has revved into high gear, with eighteen exciting fixtures on this year’s MotoGP, Moto2 and Moto3 calendar – kicking off with the season-opener in Jerez, Spain and ending with the closing event in Valencia in the same country.
 Marc Marquez is the defending title-holder, having secured his sixth MotoGP Riders’ Championship last year.
 He’s certain to be in the mix again, but he’ll have plenty of competition from the likes of former winner Valentino Rossi and last year’s runner-up Andrea Dovizioso.

 As the race for the championship heats up, MotoGP fans want to know which networks are televising the weekend’s action, what time does each practice or qualifying session start, and how can you stream the featured races live?
 The answers to all these questions and more can be found in the viewing guide provided here.